 - Send the nomination letter and any supporting materials to Elizabeth Sturdy, Director of Advising and Mentoring, by June 1st.

 - Graduate Studies will review the nomination in consultation with Academic Affairs.
+If a nominee is found to be under investigation for a purported violation of University Policy, an award may not be granted.

 - All awardees will receive a letter of recognition, copied to his or her chair.